-- Very low maintenance cost – Pop-up gazebos don’t have the maintenance costs which are associated with trucks and trailers and can last a good 5 years if you get a good commercial-grade model.
-And because they are so affordable when there do break, replacing them is the same cost as replacing a piece of catering equipment.
+- Very low maintenance cost – Pop-up gazebos don’t have the maintenance costs that are associated with trucks and trailers and can last a good 5 years if you get a good commercial-grade model.
+And because they are so affordable when they do break, replacing them is the same cost as replacing a piece of catering equipment.

-- Space – Pop-up gazebos come in a range of sizes from 2.5 x 2.5 metres all the way up to 3 x 6 metres, which gives you a lot of space for staff, stock and equipment.
+- Space – Pop-up gazebos come in a range of sizes from 2.5 x 2.5 meters all the way up to 3 x 6 meters, which gives you a lot of space for staff, stock, and equipment.
 You can also add extra space and double your operation by placing gazebos side by side.

 - Longer set-up – One of the main drawbacks of pop-up gazebos is that they take much longer to set up and pack away than food trucks and trailers.
 You not only have to set up the gazebo but you also have to erect a whole portable kitchen inside which means carrying equipment back and forth from your van.

 - Less sturdy– Pop-up gazebos are temporary structures, made of relatively light-weight material, which means they are less sturdy than the other types of catering units and are prone to damage, especially in very windy conditions.
 It can also be difficult to set up on uneven surfaces.